ExistensialReset/flowmosr/principles/FLOW_PLANETARY_JOURNEY_PRINCIPLES.md

 - Maintain relationships (letters, digital communication)
 - Reflect: "How am I different now?
 What assumptions shifted?"

+#### Language Learning (Realistic Expectations)

+**The goal is NOT fluency.**

+**The goal IS:**
+- **Attempt** to communicate in host language
+- **Respect** linguistic diversity
+- **Understand** that words are not the only communication

+**Communication happens through:**
+- Basic phrases (hello, thank you, please, help)
+- Gestures and body language
+- Drawing and visual communication
+- Music and rhythm
+- Shared activities (cooking together, building together, dancing together)
+- Laughter and playfulness

+**Pre-journey language preparation:**
+- 2-4 weeks of basic phrase learning at Lyceum
+- Focus on practical survival language ("Where is bathroom?"
+"I don't understand" "Can you help?")
+- Cultural context (when to speak, when to listen, how to show respect)

+**During journey:**
+- Language as puzzle, not test
+- Celebrate attempts, not accuracy
+- "I tried to say X but they thought I said Y" becomes funny story, not failure
+- Translation tools available but encouragement to try first

+**Outcome:**
+- Youth return with **respect for language diversity**
+- Understanding that **monolingualism is cultural limitation**
+- Curiosity about learning more languages
+- **Humility** about communication complexity

+**Long-term effect:**
+- Some youth become motivated to learn host language deeply
+- Some become interpreters/translators
+- All understand that communication requires effort and empathy

+---

 #### Supervision
 - **Mentor-to-youth ratio:** 1:5-7
 - Mentors are: